carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 **Choice**: Return all metrics in one call vs separate tools?

 - One call serves "quick overview" (aligns with WHY: fast understanding)
-- Separate tools serves "detailed analysis" (aligns with WHAT: thorough checking)
+- Separate tools serve "detailed analysis" (aligns with WHAT: thorough checking)

 **Decision**: Both: `GetOverview` for quick checks, individual tools for deep dives

-**Choice**: Support markdown only vs multiple formats?

-- WHO uses what formats?
-- Does multi-format serve core WHAT?
-- What's the complexity CONSTRAINT?

-**Decision**: Start with markdown (80% of WHO), add formats only if WHO expands

 ### Communication boundaries

 Clear communication helps LLMs understand and use our tools effectively.

 #### Writing tool descriptions

-Writing descriptions that reflect the intention clearly:

 ```go
 // Weak: Generic description